What is an Exchange-Traded Product (ETP)?

 1. Passive investment

-Exchange-traded products are a transparent and cost-effective way to get exposed to a target or stock, as maintenance fees are usually smaller than the index funds or active mutual funds.
+Exchange-traded products are a transparent and cost-effective way to get exposed to an asset class, as maintenance fees are usually smaller than the index funds or active mutual funds.

 2. Tracks an underlying asset